Marine Conservation Organizations

 Specific areas of expertise

-For broad subject areas within marine conservation, click on the various groupings in the grid below.
-While all the organizations in the database are involved in conservation work, these categories include those with a particular focus or speciality.
-Once on the topic page, these categories can be further searched by place, eg. country or city.
+While all the organizations in the database are involved in marine conservation, these categories include those with a particular focus.
+Once on the topic page, the categories can be further searched by place, eg. country or city.

 Whaleshark

-This global marine conservation organizations database covers a wide range of groups which are involved in protecting the marine environment and marine life.
-The directory brings together in one listing many various organizations, large and small, at work in the field around the world.
+This global marine conservation organizations database brings together in one listing many various organizations, large and small, at work in the field around the world.

 Ranging from large institutions and foundations with a global reach to grassroots informal local groups, they all have one common interest, that of keeping our oceans healthy, clean and rich with marine life.